Jmwofford/babyDiv_WDI-curriculum/instructor_notes/react/react-fullstack-codealong/react-fullstack-codealong.md

 We've learned a lot about the modern tooling and practicing around the React ecosystem over the past couple of days.
 A lot of modern JavaScript is focused on knowing the right tools for the job.
 Today we will be pulling in everything we've learned about Node and React to build a full stack application using the MERN stack.

 ## MERN Stack
 When you see MERN stack, this is typically just a shorthand way of saying that the application is a full-stack JavaScript app.
 The tools that we use for MERN apps are: Mongo (Mongoose), Express, React, and Node.
 While there are some boilerplate tools to build out a full MERN stack app, we are going to build our own using `create-react-app` and the Express and Mongo patterns we've used in the past.
+This allows us to fully understand our application and prevents introducing a bunch of code that we haven't written and understand.

 ## Idea Board
 Today we are going to be taking advantage of the data persistance of an API and the single page polish that React brings!
 Our app is an idea tracker where a user can write out different ideas and save them to a database.
 Kinda like leaving post-it notes in the browser!

+This app will have 2 models- Users and Ideas (which will live inside of users)

-Here's a GIF representation of the how this may look:
+Here's a GIF representation of the how this may look, though we will also add the ability for a user to 'log in'
 ![idea board](https://slack-imgs.com/?c=1&url=https%3A%2F%2Fcdn-images-1.medium.com%2Fmax%2F1600%2F1*SMKZC-Ej73wFOmqNT-JQ7Q.gif)

 ### You Do